klarrieu/RiverREM/README.md

 ## Troubleshooting

-- No river in DEM extent or inaccurate centerline: Use the [OSM editor](https://www.openstreetmap.org/edit) to create/modify the river centerline(s).
+- No river in DEM extent or inaccurate centerline: Use the [OSM editor](https://www.openstreetmap.org/edit) to create/modify river centerline(s).
+To create an REM, a centerline for the target river must exist on OpenStreetMap listed with a "waterway" tag ("river", "stream", or "tidal channel") and must also have a "name" tag that is common across all segments of the river in the DEM domain.

 ## Issues